NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   spaces or newlines) whose camera poses should be fixed during optimization.
 These can be only reference sensor images when the rig constraint is on.
+``--bracket_single_image`` If more than one image from a given sensor is acquired between two consecutive reference sensor images, as measured by timestamps, keep only one, choosing the image that is closest to the midpoint of the interval formed by reference sensor timestamps.
+Only applicable without ``--no_rig``.
+Type: bool.
+Default: false.
 ``--extra_list`` Add to the SfM solution the camera poses for the additional images/depth clouds in this list.
 Use bilinear interpolation of poses in time and nearest neighbor extrapolation